 Mayor of Hura, Founding Member and Co-Chairman of the Board of Project Wadi Attir

-CEO, Project Wadi Attir
+General Manager, Project Wadi Attir

 Ghadir HaniGhadir Hani is a founding member of the Wadi Attir Cooperative, and serves as the project’s lead administrator.
 She is in charge of communications with the project’s many partners and stakeholders, and has taken on the formidable task of handling the large amounts of government paperwork associated with a project of this complexity.
 Ghadir is also working with NISPED, where she serves as the Coordinator of Women’s Economic Empowerment Projects.